 I’m not a huge fan of “the X secrets to…” for anything.
 Inevitably the real world is more complicated than the blog post with that kind of title has suggested.
 Maybe it’s me, but it seems that posts like that … Continue readingThe four Ts of top presentations

 Before I was a presentation skills trainer – not quite in my youth – I spent about seven years touring as the technical director of a dance company.
 I learned a lot from them to do with discipline and hard … Continue readingPresentations and moving

 Once upon a time I was taking instruction on playing the piano with a view to becoming a professional pianist.
 I never got that far (I was never that good, not even close!) but it gave me an interesting perspective … Continue readingHow to present better: Presentation stage management

 Your brain is a wonderful thing.
 Some brains are more wonderful than others, of course (such as my wife’s) And people have been researching how they work for a long time.
-Even before neuro-science became popular (or even possible!), people were looking … Continue readingHow much can tell your audience in a presentation?
+Even before neuro-science became popular (or even possible!), people … Continue readingHow much can tell your audience in a presentation?

-If I had a pound for every time I’ve heard someone complain about seeing themselves present on video, just look at themselves on a photograph, or even listen to a recording of their own voice… well I’d be rich enough not to … Continue readingWhy do people hate seeing and hearing their own presentations?
+If I had a pound for every time I’ve heard someone complain about seeing themselves present on video, just look at themselves on a photograph, or even listen to a recording of their own voice… well I’d be rich enough … Continue readingWhy do people hate seeing and hearing their own presentations?

-You’re known to have good presentation skills, so you’ve been volunteered… It’s coming up to that time of year again – the one when you have to do ‘reviews’… presentations which look back on how the year has gone… that sort of … Continue readingPresentation skills for reviews
+You’re known to have good presentation skills, so you’ve been volunteered… It’s coming up to that time of year again – the one when you have to do ‘reviews’… presentations which look back on how the year has gone… that … Continue readingPresentation skills for reviews

 In the last couple of posts, I’ve talked about: why literal scripts aren’t a good idea for your presentation; and a few things you can do instead of using a script while you present.
 Now it’s time to wrap up … Continue readingLearning your presentation

 A friend of mine was recently not chosen to speak at a TEDx conference (to preserve everyone’s blushes I won’t tell you which TEDx they were, because you’ll laugh at them).
 That’s no big deal as there are more wanna-be … Continue readingPresentations – don’t get ‘feedback’

 I’ve been working in more cities than there are days in the week recently.
 I’ve seen more training rooms than friends 🙂 (Fortunately that’s changed this week in case you cared! 🙂 ).
-That got me thinking however, about how the different … Continue readingThree room layouts for presentations
+That got me thinking however, about how … Continue readingThree room layouts for presentations